Before executing the Mideye Server 5 installation package you need the following:

 Modify database configuration

-Open \Mideye Server 5\config\configuration.yml as an administrator.
+Open \Mideye Server 5\config\application-prod.yml as an administrator.
 Navigate to the database section (see example below) and modify according to the new database settings.

 driver: net.sourceforge.jtds.jdbc.Driver url: jdbc:jtds:sqlserver://localhost:1433/mideye;domain=mideye.com;prepareSQL=2;useNTLMv2=true username: "username" password: "password"